lavindersingh931/freeCodeCamp/guide/english/algorithms/search-algorithms/binary-search/index.md

 ## Binary Search

-A binary search locates an item in a sorted array by repeatedly dividing the search interval in half.
+A binary search finds an item in a sorted array by repeatedly dividing the search interval in half.

 How do you search a name in a telephone directory?